 The Space of Difference

-The Space of Difference videos were shot at Chuck Bailey Recreation Centre Youth Park and its surrounding area, as well as other locations in Metro Vancouver.
+The Space of Difference was developed by Operative Agency with Shelley Long, Ryan Nelson, and Ritchie Argue.
+Videos were shot at Chuck Bailey Recreation Centre Youth Park and its surrounding area, as well as other locations in Metro Vancouver.

 About Operative Agency (Bryan Lemos Beça and Steve DiPasquale)

 Operative Agency (OA) is a spatial-political research think-tank based in Vancouver and Toronto.
 With a critical disposition towards art and design, OA seeks to enhance public engagement with the built environment, excavating and teasing out new opportunities for interaction, play, and civic awareness.
 Central to this goal for OA is an understanding that the politics of the public realm are an embodied, lived experience, with critical design freeing the latent potential of the urban commons.